-When it comes to gum treatment, most methods are precautionary.
-The correct approach will always be having impeccable oral hygiene.
-Nonetheless, factors outside of our control may affect the health of our gums and treatment can still be necessary.
+When it comes to gum treatment, most methods are preventive, and the correct approach will always be having impeccable oral hygiene.
+Nonetheless, factors outside of our control may affect the health of our gums, and treatment can still be necessary.

 If you have one or more of the below symptoms, seek an appointment with a dentist:

 - Bleeding gums

 - Receding gums (more of your teeth’s roots become visible)